xNORAGAMIx/GREEN-CAMPUS/Readme.md

 2. git clone "file url" on terminal(linux) or git bash(windows)

-3. go to folder client and run npm init
+3. go to folder client and run npm install

-4. go to folder server and run npm init
+4. go to folder server and run npm install

 Folder Structure